 Kittens under the age of eight weeks are fairly indifferent to this plant.
 It isn't until their seventh month that cats seem to show a real appreciation to it.
 This is probably due to the possibility that the nepetalactone has an odor akin to feline pheromones, which a cat does not really react to until she has reached sexual maturity.

-To sum it up, catnip can be safely used as a recreational stimulant for your cat if used in moderation.
+To sum it up, catnip and catnip toys can be safely used as a recreational stimulant for your cat if used in moderation.
 Eating catnip is fairly safe, though it will have a sedative rather than stimulating effect.
-Always consult a veterinarian before making any drastic changes to your cat’s diet.
+Always consult a veterinarian before making any drastic changes to your cat's diet.

 Frequently Asked Questions

 We are sorry that this post was not useful for you!